PostHog/posthog.com/contents/docs/user-guides/funnels.md

 ### Identify the steps which have highest friction and time to convert

-Some steps are really easy to complete, others can take a lot of time and effort, one of the causes of people dropping off can be the raw effort required to complete the step.
+One reason users may drop-off can be the raw effort required to complete the step.
 Perhaps it includes a complex form or requires them to go to their emails or another tool to get the information they require to complete the step.

-A fast way to get a feel for whether or not a step has high friction is to look at the average time to convert, steps with a long time to convert are likely much harder than steps with a short time to convert.
+A fast way to get a feel for whether or not a step has high friction is to look at the average time to convert.
+Steps with a long time to convert are likely much harder than steps with a short time to convert.

 ![image](https://user-images.githubusercontent.com/85295485/134480340-22b8db02-c542-4643-867a-c126993b472f.png)